longqh3/RNA-SSNV/README.rst

 Modify config file for force-calling process

-- *configs/project_force_call_config.yaml*: pipeline-related configurations, modify it accordingly.
+- *configs/project_force_call_config.yaml*: framework-related configurations for force-calling, modify it accordingly.

 Afterwards, run commands sequencially to conduct force-calling of Mutect2 to query RNA coverage, allele depths for DNA only mutations.